Samsung Mobile Phone

 Samsung Galaxy Note 4 Disassembly

-In this guide, I’ll explain how to disassemble Samsung Galaxy Note 4.
+In this guide, I will explain how to disassemble the Samsung Galaxy Note 4.
 I will remove the back cover, battery, middle frame, rear camera, front camera, and motherboard.

 Remove the back cover and battery.

-The Samsung Note 4’s middle frame is made of metal.
-The Note 4 transmits antenna signals through a hole in the middle frame, which has been combined with the antenna module.
+The middle frame of the Samsung Note 4 is made of metal.
+The phone transmits signals through the antenna hole in the middle frame, which has been integrated with the antenna module.

 The speaker and 3.5mm headphone jack are integrated into the middle frame.

-After removing the middle frame, you can access the Samsung Note 4 internal components.
+After removing the middle frame, you can access the internal components of the Samsung Note 4.

-The Micro USB port, Home key, dual-microphone receiver, and antenna port are integrated into a little board.
+The micro USB port, home key, dual-microphone receiver, and antenna port are integrated into a small board.

-Samsung Note4 uses the newest fingerprint recognition sensor.
+The Samsung Note 4 uses the newest fingerprint recognition sensor.

-Most of Samsung Note 4’s chips are on the motherboard.
-It has a pretty nice design.
+Most of the Samsung Note 4’s chips are located on the motherboard, and its design is quite impressive.

-The rear camera and front camera, the front camera comes with a light sensor and infrared sensor.
+Close-up of the rear camera and front camera.
+The front camera comes with a light sensor and an infrared sensor.

-Samsung Note 4 is the first phone to use a Sony IMX240 camera sensor with a built-in OIS.
+The Samsung Note 4 is the first smartphone to feature the Sony IMX240 camera sensor with built-in optical image stabilization.

-Samsung Note 4 uses a Qualcomm Snapdragon 805 processor.
-In the photo is a Qualcomm WCD9330 sound chip.
+The Samsung Note 4 uses a Qualcomm Snapdragon 805 processor.
+The photo shows the Qualcomm WCD9330 audio chip.

 SIMG 8620 MHL chip.
 It supports 2K video resolution.